Stop Negative Thinking in Its Tracks: How Gibbs from NCIS uses Mindset Rule 6

 "And lastly," I said, "this rule keeps me grounded in the present.
 Depression usually sneaks in when I stop focusing on what I can do right now and start dwelling on everything I wish I’d done differently.

-That’s when I pull out this mindset rule—it’s my mental reset button.
+That’s when I pull out this mindset rule—it’s my Mental Reset Button.
 It reminds me to ask, ‘What can I do today that moves me forward?’
-If I’ve slacked off on my Mental Health Warrior tools, this is my wake-up call to get back on track."
+It helps me break free from the past and serves as my wake-up call to take action today.

 Gibbs’s Takeaway:

 "You nailed it," I said.
-"That’s the power of action—it interrupts the spiral and brings us back to life.
+"That’s the power of taking action with this mindset rule—it snaps us out of the spiral and brings us back to life.
 Depression doesn’t stand a chance when we’re actively living our mission.
 Even one small step forward puts us back in control."

 He nodded slowly.
 "Alright... today, I choose action."